-The Board of Statutory Auditors also carried out self-assessment activities aimed at verifying the suitability of its members and the Board as a whole, as envisaged by the "Rules of Behaviour of the Board of Statutory Auditors of Listed Companies" issued by the Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili

-(equivalent of association of chartered accountants).
+The Board of Statutory Auditors also carried out self-assessment activities aimed at verifying the suitability of its members and the Board as a whole, as envisaged by the "Rules of Behaviour of the Board of Statutory Auditors of Listed Companies" issued by the Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili (the Italian association of chartered accountants).
 Therefore, the Board of Statutory Auditors informed the Company's Board of Directors that this preliminary work did not reveal any shortcomings either with regard to each member or to their composition.

 The Board of Statutory Auditors attended the induction activities arranged by the Chairman of the Board of Directors with the aim of increasing the Directors and Statutory Auditors awareness of the Prysmian Group's economic and business dynamics.
-During the Financial Year, two such meetings were held, respectively, which included, a visit to the research and development laboratories in Milan and the visit to the Prysmian Group's facility in Pozzuoli - loc.
-Arco Felice - and it was arranged for the Directors and Statutory Auditors to attend meetings aimed to expand their knowledge of the business sectors in which the Prysmian Group operates.
-These meetings focus on themes of a strategic nature, which will also assist with the upcoming assessments regarding appropriate risk management principles.
+During the financial year, it being impossible to organise off-site events as in the past due to the Covid-19 health emergency, two meetings were held at the Company's offices, open to all Directors and Statutory Auditors.
+The goal of these meetings was to enrich knowledge of the business sectors in which the Prysmian Group companies operate, particularly with regard to strategic issues.
+The meetings were useful for the purposes of the assessments to be made on the principles of correct risk management.

-The Shareholders' Meeting on 5 June 2019 that appointed the current Board of Statutory Auditors also determined that the annual remuneration for the Chair of the Board of Statutory Auditors would be Euro 75,000, and that the annual remuneration for each of the appointed Statutory Auditors would be Euro 50,000.
+The Shareholders' Meeting on 5 June 2019 that appointed the current Board of Statutory Auditors also determined that the annual remuneration for the Chairman of the Board of Statutory Auditors would be Euro 75,000, and that the annual remuneration for each of the appointed Statutory Auditors would be Euro 50,000.
 This determination was in acceptance of the proposal put forward by shareholder Clubtre S.p.A. when submitting the candidate slate for the renewal of the supervisory board.
 No alternative proposals were presented during the lodgement of the candidate slates, nor during said Shareholders' Meeting when remuneration of the Board of Statutory Auditors was discussed.
 The proposal achieved a favourable endorsement with 96.17% of the voting shares.
 The votes against this proposal were 0.19% of the shares for which the vote was cast.